IanMadlenya/angularjs-stock-monitor-II/readme.md

 ## c.
 Form to buy and sell stocks
 ![buy-sell-stock](https://cloud.githubusercontent.com/assets/4812767/22501317/4ebb6432-e88e-11e6-84bb-884f740e4d90.png)

-#2.
-Run it locally
-## 0. Install/Load the database, Install python libraries, Clone the code
+# 0. Install/Load the database, Install python libraries, Clone the code
 Step-0 does the code scaffolding work for you...
-#After installing mongodb on your machine using the command, `sudo apt-get -y install mongodb`, open mongo shell and load the database,
-`mongo < ./initdb.js`
+--After installing mongodb on your machine using the command, `sudo apt-get -y install mongodb`, open mongo shell and load the database, `mongo < ./initdb.js`
-#Verify the collections statsInfo (that contains the users' cash balance)and stocksColln (that contains the stocks in user's account) contain documents using the command,
+--Verify the collections statsInfo (that contains the users' cash balance)and stocksColln (that contains the stocks in user's account) contain documents using the command,
 `db.statsInfo.find({}, {'_id': 0})`
 `db.stocksColln.find({}, {'_id': 0})`
-#Install python libraries for bottle server and mongo driver
-`sudo pip install pymongo`
+--Install python libraries for bottle server and mongo driver `sudo pip install pymongo`
 `sudo pip install bottle`
 `git clone https://github.com/madhavan020985/angularjs-stock-monitor`